recbus/caribou/README.md

 migrations are pending.
 And because a migration dependency graph may have multiple valid topological sorts, caribou allows the history of applied migrations to vary as long as the order is a valid topological sort.

-Consider the following migrations, where each key is the name of a migration and its dependencies are the associated value:
+Consider the following migrations, where each key is the name of a migration and its dependencies are the associated value (a set):

 ``` clojure
 {:A #{}